 As gym and competition climbing booms and setters get more creative with volumes, slabs, and the odd circus trick, there’s a growing demand for purpose-built shoes.
 High-performance gym climbing designs are characterized by ultra-soft builds (including little to no midsole), soft and sticky rubber, and a rounded toe for better smearing performance on volumes.
 Within this category, the Scarpa Drago has risen to the top thanks to its fantastic fit and build quality, generous rubber patches, and decent edging abilities despite its soft makeup.
 The Drago also comes in standard and low-volume sizes, so chances are high you can find a good fit (you’ll want to size your comp shoe fairly tight).

-Most brands offer a fair share of sensitive, indoor-specific shoes—a fairly logical progression following the boom of climbing gyms and climbing’s recent Olympic debut—so there’s no shortage of competition for the Drago.
+Most brands offer a fair share of sensitive, indoor-specific shoes—a fairly logical progression following the boom of climbing gyms and climbing’s Olympic debut—so there’s no shortage of competition for the Drago.
 La Sportiva has their Solution Comp (a more supple version of the Solution below), and they’ve also added the Theory, an even softer shoe with No-Edge technology.
 Within Butora’s lineup, the Acro Comp and Gomi are intriguing choices.
-And if you’re just starting out, check out Scarpa’s Veloce below.
+And if you’re just starting out, check out Scarpa’s Veloce below, one of our editors's favorite picks as a lightweight, super-sensitive shoe at a budget price point.
 Of course, some climbers will just opt for an old pair of beaters or cheap used shoes for gym sessions, which is undeniably the most economical way to go.
 But if you’re serious about indoor climbing, you’ll benefit a lot from a soft, sensitive, and sticky design like the Scarpa Drago.

 See the Scarpa Drago See the Scarpa Drago LV